La Dolce Vita: Key Must Know Tips For Visiting Italy

 Last time I was in Venice, I stayed 7 days and preferred it over my first slap dash visit.
 I also spend quite a bit of time outside the San Marco area where most tourists congregate.
 If you stay in Dorsoduro or Cannareggio, you'll have a more pleasant experience and enjoy the charms of a laid back Venice.

 Also, like most popular tourist sites, it's best to avoid Venice in the summer.
-And unless you have deep pockets, don't bother with a gondola ride.
+And unless you have deep pockets, don't bother with an extremely expensive gondola ride.
 Instead, take the traghetto across the Grand Canal for 2 euros.
 Or take a vapporetto ride and see all the must see sites along the Grand Canal.

 12. How Long To Stay in Rome?